Guernsey Funds and the AIFMD

 The impact of Brexit

 The United Kingdom’s 2016 departure from the EU did materially impact Guernsey’s relationship with the EU: Guernsey was not a Member State of the EU prior to Brexit.
-However, Guernsey’s “Protocol 3” relationship (whereby Guernsey fall within the common customs area, the common external tariff and within the EU for most of the purposes of the free movement of goods) fall away when the UK left the EU on 1 January 2021 and was replaced with new arrangements under the Trade and Cooperation Agreement.
+However, Guernsey’s former “Protocol 3” relationship (whereby Guernsey fell within the common customs area, the common external tariff and within the EU for most of the purposes of the free movement of goods) was replaced with new arrangements under the Trade and Cooperation Agreement.
 For more information please see our detailed briefing note here.

 Guernsey and the AIFMD